 PhysioNet offers free access via the web to large collections of recorded physiologic signals and related open-source software.
-The PhysioNet web site is a public service of the PhysioNet Resource funded by the National Institute of Biomedical Imaging and Bioengineering (NIBIB) and the National Institute of General Medical Sciences (NIGMS) at the National Institutes of Health.
+The PhysioNet web site is a public service of the PhysioNet Research Resource for Complex Physiologic Signals, funded by the National Institute of Biomedical Imaging and Bioengineering (NIBIB) and the National Institute of General Medical Sciences (NIGMS) at the National Institutes of Health.

 PhysioNet: A Resource for Research and Education

 The PhysioNet Resource, established in 1999, is intended to stimulate current research and new investigations in the study of complex biomedical and physiologic signals.
 It has three closely interdependent components: